HelloPikari/umbrella-headless-wp/README.md

 **Q:** Composer output is saying your php version (version #) does not satisfy that requirement

 **A:** Make sure your php version is ^7.4

+**Q:** When I try browsing to the GraphQL endpoint, I can a critical error notice

+**A:** Make sure you have updated the GraphQL Gutenberg block registry in your WP admin

 ## This setup is based on Bedrock, more details can be found in their documentation